 - Payout cycle: Because confidence is low, if they do variable pay at all, shorter payout cycles might yield more effort.

-Some considerations on the length of your payout cycle: make sure your variable pay plan fits within your budget.
+Some considerations on the length of your payout cycle: make sure your incentive pay plan fits within your budget.
 Think about the timing of your pay out with respect to cash flow.
-And finally, done right, a variable pay plan should reward the types of things that benefit the organization; they should be self-funding.
+And finally, done right, an incentive pay plan should reward the types of things that benefit the organization; they should be self-funding.

-For more tips on how you can design a variable pay plan that works for your organization, check out PayScale’s new whitepaper Variable Pay Playbook.
+For more tips on how you can design an incentive pay plan that works for your organization, check out PayScale’s new whitepaper Variable Pay Playbook.